 You will be provided with the corresponding fully-illustrated manual and other necessary materials at each training as described in the specific training description.
 Please wear comfortable clothing that allows you to move.
 Bring writing materials, a water bottle, light snacks/lunch (or money to grab lunch during the break), and a yoga mat.
 Optimally a blanket/block/back jack may be available at the host studio, but if you require that to be comfortable please feel free to bring your own to ensure you have what you need.
 Your trainer will be in touch approximately one week prior with further details specific to your training.

-- ChildLight Yoga for Children: If you are attending our ChildLight Yoga for Children foundational training everything you need to know is mentioned above!
+- Yoga and Mindfulness for Children: If you are attending our ChildLight Yoga & Mindfulness for Children foundational training, everything you need to know is mentioned above!

-- ChildLight Yoga for Children: Advanced Teaching Concepts Training: If you are attending the Advanced Level training please prepare and bring an original 30-minute lesson plan along with your favorite compact props, music, etc. Attending this back-to-back with the foundational training?
+- Yoga and Mindfulness for Children: Advanced Teaching Concepts Training: If you are attending the Advanced Level training, please prepare and bring an original 30-minute lesson plan along with your favorite compact props, music, etc. Attending this back-to-back with the foundational training?
 No worries.
 You will acquire lesson planning skills along the way.